 CLASS SUPPLIES Student supplies consist of three ring binder with dividers, rulers, graph paper, laptop, pens and pencils.
 These supplies must be brought to class on each class-meeting day.
 Calculators will be used on the AP exam you will use graphing technology and basic scientific calculators.

-Course Outline: AP Calculus AB
+Course Outline: AP Calculus AB / Training

 Review of Pre-calculus

 How to find the Limit:

 Using nDerive to solve derivative problems

 Intermediate Value Theorem

 How to find the area under a curve and between graphs